Glitchrex/Glitchrex/README.md

 - 👋 Hi, I’m @Glitchrex
 - 👀 I’m interested in Working on something new and innovating.
-- 🌱 I’m currently learning How to make everything Efficient.
+- 🌱 I’m currently learning new skills.
-- 💞️ I’m looking to collaborate on Projects for fair price.
+- 💞️ I’m looking to collaborate on Projects.
 - 📫 How to reach me mail me at shikharpratap7@gmail.com.

 <!---